Scarabaeus sacer: Description

 Scarabaeus sacer is a robust, all-black beetle where adults are 1.9-4.0 cm long.
 The head has a distinctive array of six projections, resembling rays.
-The projections are uniform with four more projections on each of the tibiae of the front legs, creating an arc of fourteen "rays" (see illustration).
-Functionally the projections are adaptations for digging and for shaping the ball of dung.
+The projections are uniform with four more projections on each of the tibiae of the front legs, creating an arc of 14 "rays" (see illustration).
+Functionally, the projections are adaptations for digging and for shaping the ball of dung.

-Like the front legs of other beetles of its genus, but unlike those of dung beetles in most other genera, the front legs of Scarabaeus sacer are unusual; they do not end in any recognisable tarsus, the foot that bears the claws.
+Like the front legs of other beetles of its genus, but unlike those of dung beetles in most other genera, the front legs of S. sacer are unusual; they do not end in any recognisable tarsi, the foot that bears the claws.
 There is only a vestigial claw-like structure that might be of some assistance in digging.
-The mid- and hind-legs of Scarabaeus have normal, well-developed 5-segmented tarsi, but the front legs are specialised for excavation and for forming balls of dung.
+The mid- and hindlegs of Scarabaeus have normal, well-developed, five-segmented tarsi, but the front legs are specialised for excavation and for forming balls of dung.